Team-16-B/VintageColorizer/README.md

 Additionally, gaussian noise augmentation during training appears to help but at this point the conclusions as to just how much are bit more tenuous (I just haven't formally measured this yet).
 This is loosely based on work done in style transfer video, described here:  https://medium.com/element-ai-research-lab/stabilizing-neural-style-transfer-for-video-62675e203e42.

-Special thanks go to Rani Horev for his contributions in implementing this noise augmentation.

 ### What is NoGAN?